 The ART DJ Pre II has been the go-to budget phono preamp for over a decade, and it still earns that reputation.

-Each preamp was tested with Audio-Technica AT-VM95SH (MM) and Denon DL-103 (MC) cartridges into both solid-state and tube amplifiers.
-We measured RIAA accuracy, signal-to-noise ratio, channel separation, and gain.
-Listening tests evaluated detail retrieval, bass tightness, and surface noise handling.
+Each preamp was evaluated on its published specifications for both moving magnet and moving coil compatibility with solid-state and tube amplifiers.
+We compared manufacturer figures for RIAA accuracy, signal-to-noise ratio, channel separation, and gain.
+Verified owner reports informed our assessment of detail retrieval, bass tightness, and surface noise handling.

 Comparison Table